Overcoming language barriers in lactation service

 “I…I don’t know,” said the grandma, “I never breastfed.
 But my daughter wants to breastfeed.
 I want to support her.”

 Here I saw a typical Chinese-American family: young, educated mother wants to breastfeed, while grandma and nanny of the earlier generation don’t know much about breastfeeding or even against breastfeeding.
-This new mom was actually lucky to have supportive mother and husband.
+This new mom was actually lucky to have a supportive mother and husband.

 I am a health journalist and have been covering maternal and children health for almost my entire career life.
 Too often I heard people say “Asian moms don’t breastfeed.”
-One resource revealed to me that some hospitals in great Los Angeles area refused to go baby friendly because they mainly serve Asian community and believe that because Asian moms don’t want to breastfeed, it would decrease their customer satisfaction if they seek baby friendly certification.
+One resource revealed to me that some hospitals in great Los Angeles area refused to go baby friendly because they mainly serve the Asian community and believe that because Asian moms don’t want to breastfeed, it would decrease their customer satisfaction if they seek baby-friendly certification.

 This is unfortunate.
 It’s not Asian mothers don’t breastfeed; it’s Asian mothers are under-served.
 Southern California is the home to the largest Asian population outside of Asia, yet fewer than 4% of the lactation consultants in this area speak an Asian language.
 When I returned to work as a staff writer at a Chinese-language newspaper serving Los Angeles six years ago, my employer refused to provide breastfeeding accommodation.
-I tried to invite a lactation professional to my company and talk to my supervisor about the importance of breastfeeding, but couldn’t find even one Chinese-speaking lactation professional in the entire great Los Angeles area.
+I tried to invite a lactation professional to my company and talk to my supervisor about the importance of breastfeeding but couldn’t find even one Chinese-speaking lactation professional in the entire great Los Angeles area.

-And this young mom that Heidi and I recently work with was a great example.
+And this young mom that Heidi and I recently worked with was a great example.
 She had every intention to breastfeed, but without proper support and professional assistance, she might as well just gave up.